zixaphir/Stable-Diffusion-Webui-Civitai-Helper/README.md

 When you have some new models, just click scan button again to get new model's information and preview images.
 Only new models will be scanned with default options.

 ## Model Card

+### The following section is outdated!
+The following text block and image only applies to Stable Diffution Webui versions before v1.5.0.
+While the added buttons are still up-to-date, the "Extra Networks" tab button has been removed and is now always active by default.

+---

 **(Use this only after scanning finished)**
 Open SD webui's build-in "Extra Network" tab, to show model cards.